EGO4D/forecasting/SHORT_TERM_ANTICIPATION.md

 `python tools/short_term_anticipation/create_coco_annotations.py ~/ego4d_data/v1/annotations/fho_sta_train.json short_term_anticipation/annotations/train_coco.json`

+(specify the path to v2.0 annotations if you want to use v2.0)

 `python tools/short_term_anticipation/create_coco_annotations.py ~/ego4d_data/v1/annotations/fho_sta_val.json short_term_anticipation/annotations/val_coco.json`

+(specify the path to v2.0 annotations if you want to use v2.0)

 #### Training the object detector
 The model can be trained using the following command: